 No – I’m not obliged to tell you how I voted just because you’ve told me.
 You chose to tell me.

-This sort of thing did not happen before, but social media (or selfish media, as we might label it) has propagated it.
-It’s like a giant playground out there.
+This sort of thing did not happen before, but social media has propagated it.
+It’s like a giant playground.